diellidemjaha/shak-ks/README.md

-# shak-ks
+# SHAK-KS
-web development repo for shak-ks
+web development repo for Wordpress Theme customization for SHAK-KS